 Now, if we agree to write $g_{\alpha\beta}$ for the transition function, i.e. $\phi_\alpha\circ\phi_\beta^{-1}(m,g)=(m,g_{\alpha\beta}(m)\cdot g)$, then

 We conclude that $\psi_\alpha\circ\psi_\beta^{-1}(m,s)=(m,g_{\alpha\beta}(m)\cdot s)$.
 Since we know $g_{\alpha\beta}$ to satisfy the cocycle condition ($P$ is a fibre bundle) we conclude that, by the fibre bundle construction theorem, $P[\lambda]$ has a unique structure as a fibre bundle with the $G$-atlas $(U_\alpha,\psi_\alpha)$.
-Note that $(*)$ implies that $q$ is a smooth submersion w.r.t. the smooth structure that $P[\lambda]$ obtains from this vector bundle atlas.
+Note that $(*)$ implies that $q$ is a smooth submersion with respect to the smooth structure that $P[\lambda]$ obtains from this fibre bundle atlas.
 Therefore this smooth structure coincides with the one we would obtain from an application of the quotient manifold theorem.